/ Education Department

 • Senior Seminar (unless taken in a previous semester)

-You’ll work with at least one cooperating teacher (and up to three) who is experienced and highly qualified in his or her content area.
+You’ll work with at least one P–12 cooperating teacher who is experienced and highly qualified in his or her content area.
 You’ll also be assigned to and observed by a highly qualified, experienced college supervisor.
-The college supervisor will visit you four to six times during the 12-week placement and is responsible for assigning your final grade.
+The college supervisor will visit you regularly during the placement to track and support your development.
+This person is responsible for assigning your final grade.
 Major departments are also encouraged to observe secondary student teachers during the experience.

 Student Teaching Placements